-A heritage of dedicated, timely, accurate and reliable services.
+Delivers a heritage of timely, accurate and reliable services solely for utility systems

 In the mid-1930’s, the Tennessee Valley Authority (TVA) was just beginning to generate electricity and make it available to citizens of the Tennessee Valley area.
 North Mississippi was one of the first areas in the country where this relatively new and scarce form of energy was made available to individual consumers.
 In January, 1934, the Tennessee Valley Authority began making substantial efforts toward the goal of electrification in rural areas, and Pontotoc County, Mississippi was chosen as the starting point.
 Other areas soon followed, and distribution of electricity was now being performed by newly formed local “distributorships,” which were “publicly” owned by local government entities, or cooperatives owned by the individual consumers.